-The standard recommendations from occupational therapists and orthopedists regarding backpacks is simple: lighten the load, use both straps (select wide straps), and make sure the heaviest items are placed close to the body.
+The standard recommendations from occupational therapists and orthopedists regarding backpacks are simple: lighten the load, use both straps (select one with wide straps), and make sure the heaviest items are placed close to the body.
 All good suggestions.
-But if a child already has pain or weakness around the spine and shoulder joints, less stability and endurance, and less ability to judge posture and force, then the picture changes.
+But if a child already has pain or weakness around their spine and/or shoulder joints, reduced stability and endurance, and limited ability to judge posture and force, then the picture changes.
 Using a backpack may be a significant physical risk, no matter how well designed or used.
 And still many kids will insist that it isn’t possible to go without one.

-Here are some suggestions that further minimize injury but can be acceptable to older kids who may be sensitive to being perceived as different if they don’t have a backpack:
+Here are some suggestions that further minimize the risk of injury but can be acceptable to kids who may be sensitive to being perceived as different if they don’t have a backpack:

 Request a set of the heaviest books for home use.
 This can be part of an IEP or a 504 plan, or the school may be willing to do so without anything formal on paper.

 Select the smallest size backpack possible.
 Stores like Land’s End and L.L.
-Bean here in the US are great sources for a variety of backpack sizes.
+Bean are great sources for a variety of backpack sizes.
 Bigger backpacks encourage kids to load more stuff inside.

-Have your child use their backpack only for lighter items.
-Pick the smallest water bottles and travel sizes of anything they need.
+Have your child carry lighter and fewer items.
+Pick the smallest water bottles and travel sizes of anything they really need.
 Think “weekend in Paris on a shoestring” not “trekking the Himalayas”.
 At least they have a backpack like the other kids.

 Teach your child to carry their pack in their arms, close to their chest, instead of wearing it.
-I know, that sounds weird.
-But if the pack is small to medium in size, this is the smartest way to carry anything while reducing strain on backs and necks.
+I know that sounds a little weird.
+But if the pack is small to medium in size, this is the best way to carry it to reduce strain on the back and neck.
 And they still have a backpack like the other kids.
 It might be a long shot to get a kid to change how they carry a pack.
-Some kids can respond to reminders of how awful neck and back pain really is, and how not being able to sleep or play sports is worse than carrying that pack in their arms.
+Some kids can respond to reminders of how awful it is to be in pain, and how not being able to sleep or play sports is much worse than carrying that pack in their arms.

 Considering a rolling case?
 Not so fast.
-The twisting of the back and the use of one arm to drag a rolling case may be worse than using a backpack.
-Then there is the lifting and lugging up non-ADA stairs.
+The twisting of the spine and the use of one arm to drag a rolling case may be worse than using a backpack.
+Then there is the lifting and lugging of a case up non-ADA stairs.
 Out of the frying pan……